ethereum/go-ethereum/docs/developers/index.md

 ## Geth developers {#geth-developers}

 Geth developers add/remove features and fix bugs in Geth.
-The `geth-developer` section includes contribution guidelines and documentation relating to testing and disclosing vulnerabilities that willhep you get started with working on Geth.
+The `geth-developer` section includes contribution guidelines and documentation relating to testing and disclosing vulnerabilities that will help you get started with working on Geth.

 - [Code review guidelines](/docs/developers/geth-developer/code-review-guidelines)
 - [Contributing to Geth](/docs/developers/geth-developer/contributing)